Khvostenko-OV/Khvostenko-OV/README.md

 About me:
 -------
-I live in Montenegro with my family.
+I live in Germany (Hamburg) with my family.
 I like this country!

 **Education**
 Novosibirsk State University